sos2sua/smartHome/README.md

 After boot up or running the command directly ask Alexa to "alexa discover devices"

-Then saying "alexa light on" or "alexa light off" to turn on the light on or off.
+Then saying "alexa light on" or "alexa light off" to turn the light 'on' or 'off'.

-The python script triggers the rpi gpio pin number 4 high for on and low for off.
+The python script triggers the rpi gpio pin number 4 high for 'on' and low for 'off'.